Diamonds on White Velevet | Lisa Robin

 Conclusion

 Choosing an engagement ring is a significant decision that involves considering various factors, including your budget, personal preferences, and style considerations.
-While diamonds have long been the traditional choice, alternative gemstones like cubic zirconia and moissanite offer affordable and visually stunning options.
+While diamonds have long been the traditional choice, alternative gemstones like moissanite offer affordable and visually stunning options.
 By understanding the pros and cons of each stone and evaluating your priorities, you can make an informed decision that suits your style, budget, and values.